 Medication-assisted treatment telehealth expansion: $1 million

 Medication-assisted treatment is considered to be the most effective treatment approach for opioid use disorder.
 Right now, many people in Wisconsin have to travel great distances to access a provider offering medication-assisted treatment.
 Providing medication-assisted treatment through telehealth reduces this disparity and allows more state residents to access this service.
-The plan we submitted supports the development of infrastructure to provide medication-assisted treatment through telehealth to anyone in the state who needs it if it is not available locally.
+Our plan supports the development of infrastructure to provide medication-assisted treatment through telehealth to anyone in the state who needs it if it is not available locally.